kennhan/DataVis/README.md

 # DataVis
-Generic repo that include various data visualization projects
+This generic repo includes various mini projects that I self-teach myself over time.
+Each of these mini projects often targets toward one or more specific techniques/skills in dealing with data.